An Industry Guide to Engineering Apprenticeships.

 Already know what you are looking for?

 A career in engineering can take you pretty much anywhere, from the bottom of the ocean to the deep reaches of space.

-The UK is experincing something of an engineering boom, with more valuable engineering jobs to be filled than ever before.
-With competition for apprentices increased, the number of top companies offering amazing apprenticeships has exploded.
+At the moment, the UK is experiencing something of an engineering boom, with more engineering jobs being created than ever before.
+While companies clash over engineering talent, the number of great companies offering quality engineering apprenticeships has exploded.

-As an industry, engineering is at the very forefront of innovation, from the design of computer hardware to the construction of satellites all taking place here in the UK.
+As an industry, engineering is at the very forefront of innovation, from the design of computer hardware to the construction of satellites.
+Could this be the right industry for you?

 Engineering Apprenticeships: Everything you need to know.

 An apprenticeship can offer you a hands-on route into the world of engineering, allowing you to work on real projects from day one while you gain money, experience and qualifications.

 Apprenticeships cover a diverse range of sectors, offering you the chance to work towards a higher qualification.
 Engineering degree apprenticeships allow you to gain a university qualification, while also beginning your journey towards chartered status.

 What are the entry requirements for engineering apprenticeships?

 Many engineering apprenticeships are aimed at school leavers and those taking A-levels.
 The exact entry requirements will vary depending on the scheme, but engineering favours skills in maths, science, electronics, or IT, with a general aptitude towards problem-solving.
 As well as technical ability, engineers require good communication skills, as well as the ability to work well in an, often multi-discipline, team.